 NASA Administrator Charles Bolden defended his agency against allegations it allowed Chinese espionage in testimony before House lawmakers March 20, saying there has been no attempt at NASA to get around the requirements of laws restricting bilateral research arrangements with China.
 Testifying before the House Appropriations subcommittee that funds NASA, Bolden acknowledged there might be gaps of the sort that can occur in any large organization.
 Nonetheless, “We really feel that we ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Administrator Defends Agency From Espionage Concerns".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Administrator Defends Agency From Espionage Concerns".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.